perishllc/nautilus/README.md

 #### Features

-- [ ] When you start typing in the Address input of 'Send From' screen, Nano.to/Known usernames will be shown.
+- [x] When you start typing in the Address input of 'Send From' screen, nano.to/known usernames will be shown.

-- [ ] Usernames should be clickable to reveal the full address & when the username was last leased / updated
-- [ ] When searching Usernames, a '@' will not be need to show list...
+- [x] When searching Usernames, a '@' will not be need to show list...
 Just start typing.
    - Usernames when displayed in full will still show an @
-- [ ] Add as contact button / system using nano.to usernames
+- [x] Add as contact button / system using nano.to usernames
    - Through the payment history in some form
    - Contacts may be nickname-able (i.e Favorites)
-- [ ] Add Username Reservation Screen to app.
+- [x] Add Username Reservation Screen to app.
    - Can be done on android np.
    - On iOS it can only be linked to / referenced unless you use the IAP mechanism (and Apple will take a % cut) **Classic Monopoly**
-- [ ] Payment history shows Nano.to Usernames or Favorites
+- [x] Payment history shows Nano.to Usernames or Favorites
 - [ ] Replace all AppDitto trademarks, as to not infringe on their marks.
    - [x] Move all appditto assets to a legacy_assets folder, to be removed as replacements are made

 #### Aesthetic goals
 - [ ] Show nano.to usernames over full addresses wherever possible
-- [ ] Registered Usernames will be called Usernames.
+- [x] Registered Usernames will be called Usernames.
+- [ ] Usernames should be clickable to reveal the full address & when the username was last leased / updated
 - [ ] Simplify the 'New User' onboarding screens.
 Right now there are about 3-5 screens between new users, the UI (wallet).
 I want to bring this down to 1-3.
    - Ask to import seed or create one
    - Backup Seed
    - Set Pin
    - Done!
-- [ ] Local contacts will be called Favorites.
+- [x] Local contacts will be called Favorites.
-- [ ] Create clever UI to differenciate between Favorites & Usernames.
+- [x] Create clever UI to differenciate between Favorites & Usernames.
-   - Maybe prefix favorites with a # or $
+   - Favorites prefixed with '★'
    - Prefix usernames with an @
 - [ ] Change default theme to a darker color. **CSS Hex Color TBD**
 - [ ] Increase 'Receive' screen font size of NANO Address by 50%.
 Reduce QR Code size by 30%
 - [ ] Advanced theming support

+#### Immediate TODO
+- [ ] replace android/app/src/main/ic_launcher-web.png *must* be 512x512 for the play store
+- [ ] recieve screen usernames integration
+- [ ] accounts should show usernames if registered
+- [ ] remove natrium logo from the center of generated QR codes
+- [ ] cache json from /reps and /known
+- [ ] set random representative for new accounts using nano.to/reps

+#### less important TODO
+- [ ] provide a discount for usernames registered through nautilus
+- [ ] paper wallet generator / sender in app

 #### Changes so far
 - [x] removed natricons